SapwoodStudio/Transmogrifier/docs/src/getting_started.md

     Finally, click `Batch Convert` and let the process run.
 When it finishes, you should now be able to find 5 `GLB` files, one in each model's folder.

     !!! info
         After this button is clicked, a second Blender window will pop-up.
 This window will be greyed-out, and both this and the original Blender window will remain unresponsive until the batch conversion is over.
+This is normal operation.

     ![Getting_started_Quickstart_Demo_3.gif](assets/images/Getting_started_Quickstart_Demo_6.gif)